joseosorioc/CNCF-Practices/README.md

 - A basic feature set for the most common service mesh use cases.
 - Flexibility to support new service mesh capabilities over time.
 - Space for the ecosystem to innovate with service mesh technology.
+-

+<h4>Contenerisation introduction </h4>

+Chroot: Chroot, short for "change root," is a Unix command that alters the apparent root directory for a specific process and its children.
+It creates a confined environment, isolating processes from the rest of the system.
+This isolation can be handy for various purposes, such as testing and debugging or enhancing security.

+What was Docker originally called?
+- DotCloud

+What are the two key ingredients that Docker brought together to create its solution?
+- Linux namespaces and cgroups

+Why are Docker containers preferred over virtual machines?
+- They are faster to deploy and consume less system resources

+How many namespaces were originally added to the Linux kernel in 2002?
+- 6

+What is the network namespace in Linux used for?
+- To provide an isolated networking stack with its own IP addresses and connectivity

+What is the purpose of the mount namespace in Linux?
+To allow the use of independent mount points that are visible by processes within the namespace.